 - Control: Third parties’ cloud computing services leave organizations with lesser control since they can only have access to the front-end management tooling for apps, services, and data but not the back-end infrastructure.

 There are several top players in the cloud computing industry, but we will focus on public cloud service providers for this guide.
 Here are the three biggest cloud computing vendors and companies known for their products:

 First launched in 2006, this e-commerce giant is a force to be reckoned with in the cloud computing sphere.
 It offers an extensive list of services and boasts the largest market share in more than 240 countries.

 Microsoft Azure is one of the biggest cloud computing service providers at the moment, providing customers with a large offering of cloud products numbering more than 200.
 Microsoft is ranked the second-largest service provider, with its beginning dating back to 2010 and presence in 140 countries.

 Google Cloud Platform became public in 2011 and is a strong competitor in the industry.
 Its various services reside on the same cloud space, home to some of its proprietary services like Google Search, YouTube, and Gmail.

 Many businesses rely on it to implement new technologies, store data, and boost productivity – all at the touch of a button.
-Ultimately, cloud computing is the way of the future as it has continued to gobble more of the services that power businesses.
-There might still be some learning curves to tackle, but more and more businesses will continue to leverage the technology for growth and profitability.
+Ultimately, cloud computing is the way of the future as it has continued to gobble more of the services that power various business areas.
+There might still be some learning curves to tackle, but more and more businesses will continue to leverage the technology for business growth and profitability.

-If you want to enjoy the cost-saving, scalability, flexibility, and minimal downtime advantages that cloud computing offers, then you should opt for our services.
-At DC Encompass, we offer professional and end-to-end cloud services for small and large-scale businesses.
+If you want to enjoy the cost-saving, security, scalability, flexibility, and minimal downtime advantages that cloud computing offers, then you should opt for our services.
+At DC Encompass, we offer professional and end-to-end cloud services for either small or a large-scale business.
 All of our solutions are tailored to meet your business needs.